 The most common triggers include

 Other possible triggers include other bacterial infections (such as tuberculosis Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe... read more ), viral infections (such as hepatitis B Hepatitis B, Acute Acute hepatitis B is inflammation of the liver that is caused by the hepatitis B virus and that lasts from a few weeks up to 6 months.
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more ), viral infections (such as hepatitis B Hepatitis B, Acute Acute hepatitis B is inflammation of the liver that is caused by the hepatitis B virus and that lasts from a few weeks up to 6 months.
 Hepatitis B is spread through contact with blood or other... read more ), various drugs (such as sulfa antibiotics and oral contraceptives), pregnancy, Behçet disease Behçet Disease Behçet disease is chronic blood vessel inflammation (vasculitis) that can cause painful mouth and genital sores, skin lesions, and eye problems.
-The joints, nervous system, and digestive... read more , and several types of cancer.
+The joints, nervous system, and digestive tract... read more , and several types of cancer.

 Symptoms of Erythema Nodosum